Want to find the best dehumidifier for grow tent humidity issues?

 When choosing a dehumidifier for your grow tent, there’s a few things to keep in mind.

 A small dehumidifier will have a small bucket, so you may find yourself having to change them often or risk having the dehumidifiers shut off when full.
 Emptying buckets sucks.
 Look for models that allow you to attach drainage holes to a nearby drain to minimize the hassle.

 If you don’t have a low drain nearby look for a dehumidifier with a pump so you can pump out that water to a larger container outside of the tent.
 This ensures it won’t ever shut down due to a full bucket.

 Built-in humidity controls are included on all but the smallest dehumidifier models.
 You can always use a separate humidity controller if you get a mini dehumidifier for grow tent usage.

 One of the best dehumidifier options for grow tents is to get a model that is bluetooth connected and can be monitored on a phone app.
 This provides peace of mind so you know things are working as they should.

 Word of warning: If you place your unit inside your grow area, make sure to cover all your dehumidifier’s lights with thick black duct tape like Gorilla Tape.
 You don’t want any light to seep out and interfere with your flowering cycle.

 Find a dehumidifier for 4×4 grow tent

-There’s not a lot of canopy square footage in a 4×4 grow tent, so the best dehumidifier for inside grow tents would be small enough to sit under the canopy to avoid reducing the space plants receive light.
+There’s not a lot of canopy square footage in a 4×4 grow tent, so the best dehumidifier for running inside grow tents would be small enough to sit under the canopy to avoid reducing the space plants receive light.